WINTERANDREA/blockchain-developer-bootcamp-final-project/README.md

 - git checkout Main

 ### Contracts
-- Run npm install in the project root directory to install Truffle and smart contract dependencies (openZeppelin)
+- Run ```npm install``` in the project root directory to install Truffle and smart contract dependencies (openZeppelin)
 - Run ```truffle compile``` to compile locally the contract
 - Run ```truffle develop``` and then the command ```migrate```
 - Copy from the terminal the NFTLuxWine <b>contract address</b> and paste it to the address variable (line 1) of the following file:
   - client/js/data.js
 - Run tests in Truffle console typing <b>test</b>
-- Add/change in Metamask the development network rpc 9545 and id 1337
+- Set the Metamsk development network rpc as 9545 and id as 1337
 ### Frontend directory
 - cd client
 - Open index.html with live server -> http://localhost:5500